ManageIQ/integration_tests/sprout/README.rst

 Because our configuration behaves badly, ``--noreload`` needs to be used which necessitates restarting the server in case you change python files.
 If you change the templates or other static files, it is not necessary.

+Remember to create at least one group and make sure each user is at least in one group.
+Make sure the providers get assigned to groups as well.
+No group means the provider will not be visible for anyone except superusers.

 Logserver
 =========